 Credit cards are a great tool to help you gain some financial flexibility and freedom.
 That is a true statement only if you use them properly.
 When not used properly, credit cards will become your biggest nightmare.
-You have to start good credit card using habits from the first moment you get a credit card.
+You have to start a good credit card using habits from the first moment you get a credit card.
 It is really hard to go back to better credit card use once you have dug yourself a hole of debt.
 Some of you are in the hole and are nodding your head.
 Others of you are wondering what in the world I am saying.
 Americans have $1.04 trillion in credit card debt and that continues to rise each year.
 According to USA Today, 60 percent of Americans pay large amounts of interest each month and cannot afford it.

 It is important for you to use your credit cards wisely so that you do not find yourself in the same situation as many Americans.
 In this article, I am going to talk a little bit about the basics of credit card use and how to stop yourself from getting out of control with debt.
-I am going to explain the importance of low interest credit cards and highlight some of them for you.
+I am going to explain the importance of low-interest credit cards and highlight some of them for you.

 What Is A Credit Card?

 You probably think you already know what a credit card is and how to use it.
 Maybe you do and maybe some of you only think of it as that piece of plastic that you carry around with you that allows you to buy items.
 It is important that you have a better understanding of credit cards.
 So, I am going to take these few moments and remind you of some credit card basics.
-This is also a great time to explain why low interest credit cards are the best option.
+This is also a great time to explain why low-interest credit cards are the best option.

 That piece of plastic is backed by a bank, which means they are allowing you to borrow money with your promise to repay it.
 You are also responsible for paying any interest and fees.
 The bank allows you to borrow up to a certain amount of money.
-You can use it all at once, or use only a portion of it.
+You can use it all at once or use only a portion of it.
 Any amount you use is due within 30 days.
 If you do not pay the amount in full, you must pay interest on the money you used but are not repaying right away.
 Interest is a confusing topic, so I will talk more about that later in this article.

 No matter how much money you spend each month, there is always a minimum payment due.
 If you do not make at least the minimum payment, you are subject to fees and penalties.
 It can also negatively impact your credit score.
 You must be sure to pay at least the minimum each month.
 You really want to pay the entire amount each month, but many of us are unable to pay that much.